-In item 4 in the list above, "immediately" means as soon as practicable after the licensee becomes aware that a situation or event is reportable (however, for a dangerous occurrence, after the obligations listed in subsection 36(1) of the PTNSR 2015 have been met); that is, after the licensee has taken steps to mitigate the consequences (as applicable).
+In item 4 in the list above, "immediately" means as soon as the licensee becomes aware that a situation or event is reportable (however, for a dangerous occurrence, after the obligations listed in subsection 36(1) of the PTNSR 2015 have been met); that is, after the licensee has taken steps to mitigate the consequences (as applicable).

 A preliminary report or notification that must be submitted immediately may be provided in person, by telephone, by email or by fax.
 Full reports may be filed by email, by fax or by regular mail.
 All information (including supporting information such as data for air/water monitoring) may be submitted in electronic format (for example, a database).
+The date of filing of a report is the date it is received by the Commission.